What Is the Chemical Composition of Lake Malawi Water?

 What Is the Chemical Composition of Lake Malawi Water?
 How Does it Compare with Lakes Victoria and Tanganyika?

-T he classic paper by Talling & Talling (1965), source of the table below, reviews the chemical composition of African lake waters, compiling both previously published and many original observations.
+T he classic paper by Talling & Talling (1965), source of the data tabulated below, reviews the chemical composition of African lake waters, compiling both previously published and many original observations.
 In addition to providing a detailed table with reference values for some 67 lakes, the Tallings classify the lakes into three "conveniently, though arbitrarily, distinguished" classes according to their total ionic concentrations and electrical conductivity.
-Conductivity, measured in microsiemens (µS), or millionths of a siemens [formerly called micromhos (µmho)], is a sensitive index of total ionic concentration.
-Crudely and somewhat imprecisely stated, the higher the conductivity, the more total ions — the "harder" the water.

 Class II lakes have higher total ion concentrations (alkalinity of about 6 to 60 meq/L), and conductivity of between 600 and 6000 µS.
 The higher ion concentrations arise from "accumulation and evaporation in closed basins or by inflows rich in solutes and particularly sodium carbonate and bicarbonate" (p.
 435), especially drainage from alkaline lavas.
 Lakes Tanganyika, Kivu, Edward, Albert, Turkana (Rudolf), Rukwa, and others are in this class.